 Particularly on 160 meters, it's easy for one's TX signal to be right at the distant end's noise level.
 The failure to QSO may have far more to do with that far end signal-to-noise ratio than with a pileup, especially when competing stations are all operating split and spread over 5 kHz.
 On difficult propagation paths your sum of remedied loss issues can raise your signal out of the noise for the DX.
 Even just another dB TX strength may have gotten your signal copied.

 There is a reason why we focus on issues with seemingly small gains.

 DO NOT modify loss-reducing, performance enhancing dimensions to adjust SWR.
 Performance will suffer, producing complaints that the FCP did not work.

-- Radials are not long enough, are not equal length, are not uniformly spaced around entire 360 degrees, are not dense enough, or any combination of these issues.
-Improve radials to full size, dense and uniform all around, or convert to an FCP.
+- Radials are not long enough, are not equal length, zigzag, are not uniformly spaced around entire 360 degrees, are not dense enough, or any combination of these issues.
+Improve radials to full size, linear, dense and uniform all around, or convert to an FCP.

-Avoid Inverted L Bend Supported by Tower - Vertical wire of the inverted L and the tower are essentially primary and secondary windings of an RF transformer.
+- Vertical wire of the inverted L and a tower supporting the L's bend are essentially primary and secondary windings of an RF transformer.
 We need to avoid this configuration or take steps to reduce tower RF current driven into lossy ground from the tower base.
 Supporting the bend in the L with the tower involves additional antenna design steps to minimize loss, possibly making other L support schemes more attractive.
 If you must use a tower and a tree to support, consider supporting the bend at the tree.